-Answer: Service firms do not have inventory costs because services cannot be produced today and stored up to sell later.
-They do not have inventory.
-They only have period costs that are expensed.
+Answer: Service firms do not have inventory costs because services cannot be produced today and stored to sell to a consumer later.
+They do not generally have inventory; however, some service providers do carry a minimal amount of supply inventory used for internal operations, and it is not sold to generate a profit.

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Diff: 2 LO: 2-1 EOC: S2-2 AACSB: Reflective thinking Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-38) Controlling costs across the entire value chain often requires a trade-off between the individual elements of the value chain.
+38) Controlling costs across the whole value chain often requires a trade-off between the individual elements of the value chain.

-39) All of the components of manufacturing-from research and development through customer service after the sale-are part of a firm's value chain.
+Answer: TRUE Diff: 1 LO: 2-2 EOC: S2-3 AACSB: Reflective thinking Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.
+39) All of the components of manufacturing - from research and development through customer service after the sale - are part of a firm's value chain.

+Answer: TRUE

+Diff: 1

+LO: 2-2

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+EOC: 52-3 AACSB: Reflective thinking Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 40) The activities in the value chain must take place in a specific order.

+Answer: FALSE

+Diff: 1

+LO: 2-2

+EOC: S2-3

+AACSB: Reflective thinking

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 41) The value chain concept helps companies control costs over the value chain as a whole.
+Answer: TRUE

+Diff: 1

+LO: 2-2

+EOC: S2-3

+AACSB: Analytical thinking

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 42) Research and development is needed to improve products and to design new products.
+Answer: TRUE

+Diff: 1

+LO: 2-2

+EOC: S2-3

+AACSB: Reflective thinking

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 43) Receipt of materials is part of the firm's value chain.

+Answer: TRUE

+Diff: 1

+LO: 2-2

+EOC: 52-3

+AACSB: Analytical thinking

+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 44) A company's distribution system is an important part of the value chain.

+Answer: TRUE

+Diff: 1

+LO: 2-2

+EOC: 52-3

+AACSB: Reflective thinking

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 45) For a merchandising company, the costs of shipping inventory to the retail outlet is associated with which element of the value chain?
+45) Which of the following value chain elements is associated with the costs of shipping inventory to the retail outlet in a merchandising company?

-- A) Design
+A) Design

-- B) Distribution
+B) Distribution

-- C) Production and Purchases
+C) Production and Purchases

-- D) Customer Service
+D) Customer Service

+Answer: B

+Diff: 1

+LO: 2-2

+EOC: 52-3

+AACSB: Reflective thinking

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 46) All of the following are part of a company's value chain except
+46) All of the following are part of a company's value chain except

-- A) design.

-- B) distribution.

-- C) administration.

-- D) marketing.